Business Model Canvas - Explained

 The business model canvas is a strategic management and lean startup template for developing new or documenting existing business models.
 It can also be defined as a visual chart with elements describing a firms or products value proposition, infrastructure customers, and finances.
 It enables firms to align their activities by illustrating potential trade-offs.

-A Little More on the Business Model Canvas
+What Goes into the Business Model Canvas

 The Business Model Canvas (BMC) was first proposed by Alexander Osterwalder in 2008 (see the Harvard Business Review link for greater detail).
 Since that time, new canvases for specific niches have appeared.
 It includes the following factors: